We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 To help you get your morning started, we tested 13 programmable coffee makers to find out which ones were the easiest to program, kept coffee fresher for longer, and, of course, brewed the best coffee.

-The Best Customizable Programmable Coffee Maker
+The Best Customizable Programmable Coffee Maker:

-Breville Precision Brewer Thermal Coffee Maker
+Breville Precision Coffee Maker at Amazon $330

 The Tests